oe4dns/tootgroup.py/README.md

 tootgroup.py has to be set up on a computer and run periodically.
 It reads the notifications from the Mastodon account it is connected to and filters them for messages to repost.
 There are two methods of creating a group post.
-One or both of them can be enabled or disabled during the setup procedure.
+One or both of them can be enabled during the setup procedure.

-1. Public mentions of group members are retooted if they preceed the group's name with an Exclamation Mark like "!@mastodon"
+1. Public mentions of group members are boosted if they preceed the group's name with an Exclamation Mark like "!@mastodon"

 2. tootgroup.py can also look for direct messages from group members.
 It then